-10. The World’s Most Venomous Snake, The Belcher’s Sea Snake (Hydrophis Belcheri)
+10. Belcher’s Sea Snake (Hydrophis Belcheri) – The World’s Most Venomous Snake

 Also known as the Faint-Banded Sea Snake, the Belcher’s Sea Snake is extremely venomous.
 A single bite from this snake can kill a person in less than 30 minutes.
 These snakes are relatively small and have a slender body with a yellow case and green crossbands.
 They can grow to lengths of up to 0.46 to 1 metre.
 As per recent studies, the Belcher’s Sea Snake usually feeds on small fish and eel.
-They are also found to be of a shy and timid temperament.
+This dangerous snake is also found to be of a shy and timid temperament.

-These snakes are primarily found among the tropical reefs of the Indian Ocean, Gulf of Thailand, New Guinea, Indonesia and along the Philippines coast.
+This venomous snake is primarily found among the tropical reefs of the Indian Ocean, Gulf of Thailand, New Guinea, Indonesia and along the Philippines coast.
 According to some studies, the Belcher’s Sea Snake’s venom is 100 times stronger than the Inland Taipan.
-Its venom contains high levels of neurotoxins and myotoxins and it is thought that one drop is strong enough to kill 1,800 people, earning it a spot on the list of the most dangerous snakes in the world.
+Its venom contains high levels of neurotoxins and myotoxins and it is thought that one drop is strong enough to kill 1,800 people, earning it a spot on the list of one of the deadliest snakes in the world.
 Luckily for humans, they avoid attacking us because of their temperament.

 Symptoms of the venom include extreme nausea and vomiting, migraine headache, diarrhoea, extreme abdominal pain, dizziness, and convulsions.
 Some other symptoms are paralysis, muscle impairment, extreme bleeding, hysteria, respiratory failure, and renal failure.
 Immediate treatment is crucial to prevent death.